 Thousands of trail services – from motels and campgrounds to restaurants, convenience stores, parks, and churches – are included throughout the book, making this a travel guide for exploring portions of the Florida Trail as well, no matter whether you’re staying in hotels for day hikes or looking for campgrounds to park your RV for a while near the trail.

-This third edition, built on a strong foundation of the award-winning first and second editions, has been both expanded in scope and streamlined in usability thanks to reader feedback.
+This fourth edition, built on a strong foundation of the award-winning prior editions, has been both expanded in scope and streamlined in usability thanks to reader feedback.
 Mileage charts are clustered at the beginning of each section of the guide and many new waypoints have been added, especially in Florida’s Panhandle.

 The Florida Trail Guide is the most comprehensive and complete source of information you’ll find to guide you along the Florida National Scenic Trail and several major trails that connect to it, including the Ocean-to-Lake Hiking Trail, the Blackwater section of the Florida Trail, and the Eastern Continental Trail connector to Key West.